-How to Make Qabili Palau or Afghan Rice With Lamb, Carrots, & Raisins
+Qabili Palau Recipe - Afghan Rice With Lamb, Carrots, & Raisins - Gluten Free

 Qabili Palau is the national dish of Afghanistan.
 It consists of long-grain Afghan rice, carrots, raisins, and either lamb or chicken meat.
 Like other Afghan dishes, Qabili Palau is savory yet mild.
 The carrots and raisins add a nice mix of sweetness to the delicious dish.
 Below, you'll find the recipe for Qabili Palau with lamb.
 Enjoy!

 - 3 cups Afghan rice (Ahu Barah brand)

 - 1 1/2 lb chopped lamb, approximately 10 pieces